Let me enfold you,

-- Odysseus ran into two sirens, who were bird-women who lured sailors with their enchanting voices and music.
-His men stuff their ears with wax, but, true to form, Odysseus just has them tie him to the mast.
-Because he wants to hear the songs and be able to say that he's the only man to have heard the song and lived.
-It's also noteworthy that in the original, their song tempted him with knowledge and fame rather than with sex.
+- The Odyssey: Odysseus runs into an island home to the sirens, who are bird-women who lure sailors with their enchanting voices and music.
+His men stuff their ears with wax, but, true to form, Odysseus just has them tie him to the mast, because he wants to hear the songs and be able to say that he's the only man to have heard the song and lived.
+It's also noteworthy that in the original, their song tempts him with knowledge and fame rather than with sex.

 - In The Argonautica, the Argonauts also run into the Sirens.
-They survive thanks to Orpheus who sang an even more beautiful song that drowned out their call.
-Some versions of this one say that the Sirens were so heartbroken at being defeated that they cried out in anguish and threw themselves off of their island.
+They survive thanks to Orpheus, who sings an even more beautiful song that drowns out their call.
+Some versions of this one say that the Sirens are so heartbroken at being defeated that they cry out in anguish and throw themselves off of their island.

-- A little known fact about the Sirens; they used to be friends with Persephone, Queen of the Underworld.
+- According to some myths, the Sirens used to be friends with Persephone, Queen of the Underworld.
 After she was kidnapped by Hades to be his wife, the unfortunate handmaidens were transformed into bird women by Persephone's vengeful mother, Demeter, for failing to find her.

 - Dungeons & Dragons:

-- The harpy is the Greek Mythology version; a bird/woman hybrid with an alluring voice that draws victims to its location.
-To drive the point further, the 1st edition Monster Manual mentions that "those that dwell along seacoasts are generally known as sirens".
+- Harpies are given the Sirens' trait of possessing an alluring voice that draws victims to their location.
+The 1st edition Monster Manual outright mentions that "those that dwell along seacoasts are generally known as sirens".